-- The rational economic man
+- the rational economic man,

-- The social man
+- the social man.

-- The self-actualizing man
+- the self-actualising man,

-- The complex man.
+- the complex man.

-The Rational Economic Man - This is based on the philosophy of Hedonism which argued that man calculates the action that will maximize his or her self-interest and behaves accordingly.
+The Rational Economic Man - This is based on the philosophy of Hedonism which argued that man calculates the action that will maximise his or her self-interest and behaves accordingly.

-The rational economic man is characterized as:
+The rational economic man is characterised as:

-- One who primarily motivated by economic incentives and will do that which gets him or her the greater economic gain. - A passive agent to be manipulated motivated and controlled by the organization that controls the economic incentives. - One whose feelings are essentially irrational and must be prevented from interfering with his or her rational calculation of self interest.
+- one who primarily is motivated by economic incentives and will do that which gets him or her greater economic gain. - a passive agent to be manipulated is motivated and controlled by the organisation that controls the economic incentives.

+one whose feelings are essentially irrational and must be prevented from interfering with his or her rational calculation of self interest.

-This doctrine classified man into trustworthy money motivated, calculative masses.
+This doctrine classified man into trustworthy, money motivated, calculative masses.